Tim Scott: 2010

 Scott entered the election for lieutenant governor but switched to run for South Carolina's 1st congressional district after Republican incumbent Henry Brown announced his retirement.
-The 1st district is based in Charleston, and includes approximately the northern 3/4 of the state's coastline (except for Beaufort and Hilton Head Island, which were included in the 2nd District after redistricting).
+The 1st district is based in Charleston and includes approximately the northern 3/4 of the state's coastline (except for Beaufort and Hilton Head Island, which were included in the 2nd District after redistricting).

 Scott finished first in the nine-candidate June 8 Republican primary, receiving a plurality of 32% of the vote.
 Fellow Charleston County Councilman Paul Thurmond was second with 16%.
 Carroll A. Campbell III, the son of former Governor Carroll A. Campbell Jr., was third with 14%.
 Charleston County School Board member Larry Kobrovsky ranked fourth with 11%.
 Five other candidates had single-digit percentages.

 A runoff was held on June 22 between Scott and Thurmond.
-Scott was endorsed by the Club for Growth, various Tea Party movement groups, former Alaska governor and vice presidential nominee Sarah Palin, Republican House Whip Eric Cantor, former Arkansas governor Mike Huckabee, and South Carolina Senator and Minuteman Project founder Jim DeMint.
-He defeated Thurmond 68%–32% and won every county in the district.
+Scott was endorsed by the Club for Growth, various Tea Party movement groups, former Alaska governor and vice presidential nominee Sarah Palin, Republican House Whip Eric Cantor, former Arkansas governor Mike Huckabee, and South Carolina senator Jim DeMint.
+He defeated Thurmond 68–32% and won every county in the district.

 According to the Associated Press, Scott "swamped his opponents in fundraising, spending almost $725,000 during the election cycle to less than $20,000 for his November opponents".
-He won the general election against Democratic nominee Ben Frasier 65%–29%.
+He won the general election against Democratic nominee Ben Frasier 65–29%.
 With this election, Scott and Allen West of Florida became the first African-American Republicans in Congress since J. C. Watts retired in 2003.
 Scott also became the first African-American Republican elected to Congress from South Carolina in 114 years.

 2012

-Scott was unopposed in the primary and won the general election against Democratic nominee Bobbie Rose, 62%–36%.
+Scott was unopposed in the primary and won the general election against Democratic nominee Bobbie Rose, 62–36%.